cici-xingyu-zheng/rich-regime-geometry/README.md

     -- but does not look too related to our statement about grokking

 ### 09/13/24
-One question that I have is are there some pattern in the performances before and after grok?
+- One question that I have is are there some pattern in the performances before and after grok?
 Does the network do certain classification well and suck at others?
-Can we check that?
+Can we check that? -- plotted confusion matrix and the log(logits)

-- first will clean up
 - moved MNIST code here and finish the kernel measures
-- prep for meetings

 **TO-DO:**
 1. move over other measures:
     2. out of distribution generalization
 2. do some plotting
+3. different empirical NTK comparison
 4. move the MNIST example here, make the format conform
 5. code to reproduce the example networks
 6. weight norm over checkpoints (maybe)